Fire-safe cigarette: History

-In 1984, the Cigarette Safety Act funded a three-year study National Bureau of Standards (later NIST) study on how cigarettes and furnishings ignited and remained lit.
-“This understanding of the physics of ignition enabled the NBS team to develop two test methods for the ignition strength of cigarettes, under the auspices of the CPSC.
+In 1984, the Cigarette Safety Act funded a three-year National Bureau of Standards (later NIST) study on how cigarettes and furnishings ignited and remained lit.
+This understanding of the physics of ignition enabled the NBS team to develop two test methods for the ignition strength of cigarettes, under the auspices of the CPSC.
 This reported to US Congress in 1987 that it was technically feasible and maybe commercially feasible to make a cigarette that was less likely to start fires.
 Legislative activity continued in the states while the federal government, cigarette companies, and advocates discussed next steps.
 McGuire and colleagues continued to inform advocates about cigarette fires and prevention strategies, legislation and liability.

 A compromise led to the US Fire Safe Cigarette Act of 1990, which required additional NIST research on the interaction of burning cigarettes with soft furnishings, such as upholstered furniture and beds.
 The resulting study, while contentious, laid the groundwork for a flammability test method for cigarettes.
 Federal efforts to implement a standard stalled, as the Reagan and Bush administrations preferred free markets to regulation.
 The grassroots campaign focused on state efforts.
 McGuire continued to publish progress reports.

 Based on the NIST research, ASTM International's Committee E05 on Fire Standards developed E 2187, a "Standard Test Method for Measuring the Ignition Strength of Cigarettes", which evaluates cigarette's capacity to set fire to bedding and upholstered furniture in 2002.
 In 2000, New York passed the first state law requiring the introduction of cigarettes that have a lower likelihood of starting a fire, with flammability evaluated by E 2187.
 By spring 2006, four more states had passed laws modeled on New York's: Vermont, New Hampshire, California, and Illinois.
 McGuire published a campaign update.
 In 2006 The National Fire Protection Association decided to fund the Fire Safe Cigarette Coalition to accelerate this grassroots movement.